brockdarling/461LProject/README.md

 #### Approach:
 We are going to have a front-end and a back-end team that work together and communicate with each other throughout the project.
-Teams will check up with each other in our weekly meetings and plan accoridingly as we go. <br/>
+Teams will check up with each other in our weekly meetings and plan accordingly as we go. <br/>

 Front-end: Tyler, Axel <br/>
 Back-end: Brock, Arjun, Grayson <br/>